By Cameron Hines

 A New Zealander, a Barcelonan, a Londoner, a Kenyan, a Texan, a German, a Philadelphian, a Californian, a Coloradan, and a New Englander walk into a room on Wednesday, October 3rd at St. John’s College in Santa Fe, New Mexico.
 They are tutors, grad students, staff members, freshmen, sophomore, junior, and senior undergrad students.
 Their topic for the next two hours?
 Truth and Politics, and an essay by the same name written by philosopher Hannah Arendt for the New Yorker in 1967.

 A tutor asks our group a question the 40-some page Arendt text raised for him: “What is the problem with self-deception?”
 The room goes heavy with contemplation.
 There are no quick, defensive responses.
-We turn the question round and round in our minds and compare it with the text.
+We turn the question round and round in our minds and compare it to the text.
 There will be no easy answers.

 We only talk about the text in front of us.
 We don’t debate the political context in which Arendt wrote her piece.
 We do not discuss our own political context.
 Instead, we meet each other in civil discourse quite literally on the same page, regardless of our political standings or beliefs.
-For these two hours, we practice freeing ourselves from “prejudice and unexamined opinion.”
+For these two hours, we practice freeing ourselves from prejudice and unexamined opinion.

 Arendt writes that, “the result of a consistent and total substitution of lies for factual truth is not that the lies will be accepted as truth, and the truth he defamed as lies, but that the senses by which we take our bearings in the real world– and the category of truth vs. falsehood is among the mental means to this end– is being destroyed.”
-By the act of questioning the nature of truth and fact in our all-college discussions, we done our part to keep that very faculty alive in ourselves.
-We might not have discussed current politics directly, but after seminar, I feel more capable of “taking my bearings in the real world.”
+By the act of questioning the nature of truth and fact in our all-college discussions, we do our part to keep that faculty alive in ourselves.
+We might not have discussed current politics explicitly, but after seminar, I feel more capable of “taking my bearings in the real world.”